-Prior to receiving services from SUNY Downstate Medical Center Health Science Center at Brooklyn, you will be asked to sign a statement so that we may use your health information or share it with others in order to treat your condition, obtain payment for that treatment and run our business operations.
+Prior to receiving services from SUNY Downstate, you will be asked to sign a statement so that we may use your health information or share it with others in order to treat your condition, obtain payment for that treatment and run our business operations.
 In some cases, we may also disclose your health information for payment activities and certain business operations of another health care provider or payor.
 Below are further examples of how your information may be used and disclosed for these purposes.

 Treatment.
-We may share your health information with doctors or nurses at SUNY Downstate Medical Center Health Science Center at Brooklyn who are involved in taking care of you and they may in turn use that information to diagnose or treat you.
+We may share your health information with doctors or nurses at SUNY Downstate Medical Center who are involved in taking care of you and they may in turn use that information to diagnose or treat you.
 For example, our doctors may share your health information with another doctor inside our hospital or with a doctor at another hospital to determine how to diagnose or treat you.
 Your doctor may also share your health information with another doctor to whom you have been referred for further health care.